 American artist, Kathy Dailey, has shared the following two images:

 Serbian artists Mirjana & Edvard Kirbus have included straw quilled eggs to their portfolio of works.
 Thin splits of straw have been softened and wound in traditional quilling method.
+Here are some examples of their work:

-Again from the USA, artist Carol Thompson created her Tree of Life.
+Returning to the USA, artist Carol Thompson created her Tree of Life.